Sinking Fund Plans

 The total Capital Works Fund amount is divided by the total number of unit entitlements, and then this amount is multiplied by each owner’s unit entitlements.
 As an example, if an owner’s corporation calculates that it needs $120,000 over 10 years, then it would need to levy $12,000 for each year.
 To meet the $12,000 per year, contributions would need to be levied according to the unit entitlement of each lot.
 If there were 20 lots in the scheme and each had the same unit entitlement, each owner would be required to contribute $600 per year to the sinking fund (note – these calculations are of a general nature only).

 Reimbursement of funds

 An owner’s corporation can decide, by unanimous resolution only, to distribute any money in its sinking fund to lot owners, if the owner’s corporation considers that the money is not required for the purposes of the fund.

-Contributions made by owners to the sinking fund are not refundable when an owner later moves out of the strata scheme, even if the money has not yet been spent on the item that the levies were intended to fund.
+Contributions made by owners to the Capital Works Fund are not refundable when an owner later moves out of the strata scheme, even if the money has not yet been spent on the item that the levies were intended to fund.

 Penalties and discounts

 Owner’s corporations can charge 10% interest for late payment of strata contributions.
 However, the owner’s corporation can decide not to charge any interest on late payments, or to offer a discount for early payment of contributions.

 Owners in two‑lot strata schemes may be exempt from the requirement to have a sinking fund if the strata buildings are physically detached, no buildings are situated outside the lots within the scheme, and the owner’s corporation passes a unanimous vote that a Capital Works Fund does not need to be set up.